SilverLinings89/Waveguide/Progress.md

 # Tuesday, 4th of January

 Over the last days, I have experienced severe issues on the HPC system (running Intel MPI, Intel Compilers and MKL).
 There seemed to be some memory leak that was damaging the index arrays I exchange between processors.
 To fix this, I have reimplemented basically the entire NeighborSurface so it only exchanges data once.
 Before, the inner dofs and the adjacent boundary dofs were all communicated seperately and I believe that is where the issue arose.
 Tests are now running.
+There are still wrong indices on the cluster but everything is fine on the normal run on my PC.